fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>load_multiplier_linear_increment</dt>
 <dd>

-(float64, default: `0.0025`) Linear increment to load multiplier in each execution tick when the system isn't in overloaded state.
+(float64, default: `0.0025`) Linear increment to load multiplier in each execution tick when the system is not in overloaded state.

 </dd>
 <dt>max_load_multiplier</dt>